 - Eat More Often!
 When you’re bloated, achy, and sore, you may feel inclined to enjoy a large meal and call it a day.
 But, choosing smaller meals and eating more frequently may be the best option when dealing with PMS.
 It can help prevent bloating and other GI distress.
-Plus, it’s better for your blood sugar levels and so may reduce mood swings and bouts of fatigue.
+Plus, it’s better for your blood sugar levels and may reduce mood swings and bouts of fatigue.

-Herbal Remedies For PMS
+Herbal remedies for PMS

 In addition to diet and lifestyle changes, consider herbal remedies for PMS symptom relief!
 There are countless compounds and herbs that are seriously powerful and they’re easy to add to your daily routine.

 - Herbs for PMS: Add Raspberry Leaf Tea or herbal capsules to your daily diet.
 Raspberry leaves are one of the best ways to gently and naturally support female reproductive health.
 For some women, simply one cup of this tea a day is enough to completely or greatly reduce PMS symptoms.